 Item card context menu

-Besides the task editor, you also have the possibility of performing quick actions over the items from the context menu of the card (right click on the task card or left click on the ellipsis icon of the card).
-Also, premium users will be able to perform these actions over several items at once (by selecting them using Ctrl + click or Command + click).
+Besides the task editor and the floating menu, you also have the possibility of performing quick actions over the items from the context menu of the card (right-click on the task card).
+Also, premium users can perform these actions over several items at once (by selecting them using Ctrl + click or Command + click).
 The available actions are:

 - Move to the top of the column.